shibinkhan/skb-bike-shop-server/README.md

 ### `What We Offer?`
 Accually we are offering you the same bikes those are available in the market, but we are giving you the cheapest price and the best after sell service, also we have a home delivery system, Thank You.

+### `Test Ride Facility`
+We have a 10km Test ride facility, We can give you a guarantee that no bike seller provided this offer before.

 ### `Our After Sell Service`
 Take a minute and read about how works Our After Sell Service System, as well as the Kids' Privacy Policy for additional information.
 There is a link to the company's privacy policy on the catalog request page, so you can review exactly how your personal information will be used before sending in your request.